 This course engages in an interdisciplinary and multi-media examination of social inequality, focusing on the complex and intersecting ways that social groups gain advantage over and marginalize others.
 Students will examine topics including race (whiteness), sexuality (heterosexuality), gender (masculinity), class (economic and cultural capital), and nationality (global privilege associated with first-world status).
 This course will integrate perspectives on how privilege is reinforced in day-to-day interactions as well as in larger social structures.

 SOCI 348 Socialization and the Life Course

-SOCI 352 Foundations of Social Theory – GS10 C-WT
+SOCI 352 Foundations of Social Theory (Adv.
+Core: WT)

 While gender and sexuality often appear natural, this course investigates their social roots.
-Throughout the semester, we will explore the diverse ways in which gender and sexuality have been conceptualized, embodied, shaped, policed, and transformed.
+Throughout the semester students will explore the diverse ways in which gender and sexuality have been conceptualized, embodied, shaped, policed, and transformed.
 Additionally, we will examine the relationship between gender, sexuality, inequality, and major social institutions including education, media, work, and family.
-Finally, we explore the intersections of gender, sexuality, race, and class as they relate to a variety of contemporary issues and controversies, including “hooking up”, marriage laws, gender reassignment surgery, and sex education.
+Finally, we explore the intersections of gender, sexuality, race, and class as they relate to a variety of contemporary issues and controversies, including “hooking up,” marriage laws, gender reassignment surgery, and sex education.

 SOCI 380 Sociology of the Gang